 The school is under no obligation to administer prescribed medication to students.
 If we choose to do this it will be because there is a clear benefit to the student in question.
-Prescribed medications can be administered within school following the guidance and protocols identified in our Managing Medications Policy (on our website) and on the completion of the 'Medication in School Care Plan'.
+Prescribed medications can be administered within school following the guidance and protocols identified in our Managing Medications Policy (on our website) and on the completion of the 'Medication in School Care Plan.'
 If parents have difficulty getting their child's prescription into the school they can arrange for the doctor to prescribe a split prescription, one for home and one for school.
 They can also arrange for a local chemist to make up and deliver the prescription.
 Most prescription medicine e.g. antibiotics can now be taken outside of school hours.
 Parents need to arrange an administration schedule to suit this with their GP.
 Parents will need to complete a 'request for child to carry his/her own medicine form (form 7).

-If a parent asks the school to administer prescribed medication to their child, school will refer the parent to the School Nurse who will discuss with them the circumstances and ascertain if it is both necessary and appropriate that the school agrees to do this.
+If a parent asks the school to administer prescribed medication to their child, school will refer the parent to the School's Designated First Aider who will discuss with them the circumstances and ascertain if it is both necessary and appropriate that the school agrees to do this.
 It may be that school will require parents to complete a Medication in School Care Plan for their child.

-DATES OF SCHOOL TERMS AND HOLIDAYS 2024 - 2025
+DATES OF SCHOOL TERMS AND HOLIDAYS 2025 - 2026

-The new school year begins for all children on Tuesday 3 September at 8.40am
+The new school year begins for Year 5 children on Tuesday 2 September 2025 at 8.40am.

+The new school year begins for Year 6, 7 and 8 on Wednesday 3 September 2025 at 8.40am.
-Autumn Term Tuesday 3 September - Thursday 19 December Half Term Monday 28 October - Friday 1 November inclusive

-Spring Term Monday 6 January - Friday 11 April

-Half Term Monday 24 February - Friday 28 February inclusive

-Summer Term Monday 28 April - Friday 18 July

-Half Term Monday 26 May - Friday 30 May inclusive
+Autumn Term Tuesday 2 September - Friday 19 December Half Term Monday 27 October - Friday 31 October inclusive Spring Term Monday 5 January - Thursday 2 April Half Term Monday 16 February - Friday 20 February inclusive Summer Term Monday 20 April - Friday 17 July Half Term Monday 25 May - Friday 29 May inclusive